 SAN JOSE, Calif. - A California federal judge on Nov.
 20 granted summary judgment for an employer on claims of breach of contract and violation of California's unfair competition law (UCL), finding that a one-year expiration date provision in a former's employee's contract applied to her stock options (Soonhee Jang v.
 Dupont E.I.
 De Nemours & Co., No. 15-cv-03719, N.D.
 Calif.; 2015 U.S. Dist.
 LEXIS 158180).

 SAN FRANCISCO - The United States on Nov.
 23 filed a motion in federal court in California seeking to dismiss claims brought by man who sued the government after a large seedpod fell on his head at a national park and caused permanent damage (Sean J. Mace v.
 U.S. of America, et al., No. 3:15cv4060, N.D.
 Calif.).

-SAN FRANCISCO - A federal judge in California on Oct.
-28 granted preliminary approval of a $23 million securities class action settlement between shareholders and online video game maker Zynga Inc. and certain of its executive officers and directors (In re Zynga Inc. Securities Litigation, No. 12-4007, N.D.
+SAN JOSE, Calif. - A federal judge in California on Nov.
+20 granted final approval of a nearly $25 million securities class action settlement, ruling that the settlement has met all statutory requirements for approval (In re Celera Corp.
+Securities Litigation, No. 10-2604, N.D.
 Calif.; 2015 U.S. Dist.
-LEXIS 145728).
+LEXIS 157408).

-SAN FRANCISCO - A California federal judge on Oct.
-27 dismissed a borrower's claims for violation of California's unfair competition law (UCL) and other claims, finding that her allegations against a bank were conclusory (Mary Nichols v.
-Wells Fargo Bank, N.A., No. 15-3564, N.D.
+SAN FRANCISCO - A California federal judge on Nov.
+18 dismissed a consumer's claims for violation of California's unfair competition law (UCL) and other California laws, finding that he failed to show that he relied on a representation that tortilla chips contained no trans-fat when he purchased the product (Victor Guttmann v.
+La Tapatia Tortilleria Inc., No. 15-cv-02042, N.D.
 Calif.; 2015 U.S. Dist.
-LEXIS 145746).
+LEXIS 156800).